 A new bridge will result in unlimited vertical clearance and eliminate the substandard existing vertical clearance and the potential for vehicular impact with the bridge.
-Improvements will also include raising the elevation of the bridge to eliminate a dangerous at-grade railroad crossing for vehicles with the New England Central Railroad (NECR) at the westerly end of the Anna Marsh Bridge in Brattleboro.
-Although pedestrians and bicyclists will still be able to use the rehabilitated truss bridges, the new bridge will provide a substantial safety improvement for operators of vehicles, pedestrians, bicyclists and train operators.
+Improvements will also include raising the elevation of the bridge to eliminate a dangerous at-grade railroad crossing for vehicles with the NECR at the westerly end of the Anna Marsh Bridge in Brattleboro.
+Although pedestrians and bicyclists will still be able to use the rehabilitated historic truss bridges, the new bridge will provide a substantial safety improvement for operators of vehicles, pedestrians, bicyclists and train operators.